MPR092/ScanNGo-frontend/Readme.md

 Step 3:  Scan the qr with expo go app on a mobile device  //Running the front end on a device

+##  Notes:
-Note: Use device that has a working camera
+- Use device that has a working camera

-Grant permissions to the expo app for the camera access
+- Grant permissions to the expo app for the camera access

 # ***IMP***
 Change front end baseurl first